 In reporting on environmental indicators, reporting organisations are also encouraged to keep in mind the principle of sustainability context.
 With respect to the environmental measures in the report, organisations are encouraged to relate their individual performance to the broader ecological systems within which they operate.
-For example, organisations could seek to report their pollution output in terms of the ability of the environment (local, regional, or global) to absorb the pollutants.
+For example, organisations could seek to report their pollution output in terms of the ability of the organisations could seek to report their pollution output in terms of the ability of the applications of the pollutants.